The Indispensable Role of Chief Financial Officer (CFO) in a Company👮

 2. Flexible Planning and budgeting

 New planning and budgeting will soon eventuate.
-2021 may be the year when traditional budgets go (usually conducted on a yearly basis).
+2021 may be the year when traditional budgets go (usually conducted every year).
 CFOs are finding that rigid budgets hinder the business’ ability to pivot and capture new opportunities as they come up.
 In particular, they find that generally after the budgeting exercise finishes, there is very little flexibility.

 The focus of CFOs is now on a new dynamic type of planning and budgeting system.
-This means, a system shift with the market conditions.
+This means a system shifts with the market conditions.
 And a deeper consideration of contingency budgeting i.e, understanding cost categories for various scenarios.

 Expect 2021 to be the year when CFOs support agile, scenario-based, and iterative planning.
 Budgets that are created in line with shifting priorities of the business and realigned to support strategies to succeed.